Online Bullying: Learn How to Deal with Online Bullying

-Now that we’re all aware on what online bullying is, it’s important to note there are already processes, rules and laws in place that are designed to help to minimise the risk of online bullying, as well as punishing and educating the perpetrators.
+Now that we’re all aware of what online bullying is, it’s important to note there are already processes, rules, and laws in place that are designed to help to minimize the risk of online bullying, as well as punishing and educating the perpetrators.

 However, what applicable online bullying laws exist depend on which country you’re living in.
 As of 2017, there is no official legal definition of what cyberbullying is, although existing bullying laws are brought into action if it’s taking place online.

-In the US, the online bullying laws are known as ‘cyberstalking’.
-This is a criminal offence and includes, but is not limited to, slander of an individual, online harassment and anti-stalking.
+In the US, online bullying laws are known as ‘cyberstalking’.
+This is a criminal offense and includes, but is not limited to, slander of an individual, online harassment, and anti-stalking.
 If proven guilty of cyberstalking, the punishments can be severe.

 Sentences can range from prison sentences up to 18 months and a $10,000 fine for a fourth-degree charge.
 However, a second-degree charge can result in up to 10 years in prison as well as having to pay a fine up the amount of $150,000.

 The degrees of online bullying laws can vary depending on the severity of the individual case.
 For example, if someone posts someone that could be deemed bullying, but they instantly regret saying it and don’t post anything malicious again, this won’t be a problem.

 However, if an individual is constantly going out of their way, creating multiple posts or content, known as ‘rich media’ to target one or more people, or even strategizes a bullying campaign to harm someone, this can result in the hefty sentence.